Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 Here are seven great reasons to become a teacher;

-• The opportunity to profoundly impact the lives of children- Teachers impact students beyond the classroom.
-Besides being an educator, you are a mentor, a friend, a parent, and a confidant to your students.
-75% of teachers joined the teaching workforce to make a difference.
+- The opportunity to profoundly influence the lives of children: Many times, you’ve heard people in the public eye attribute their success to an individual teacher who mentored them in their school days.
+As an educator, you impact learner’s lives beyond the classroom.
+Besides being an educator, you are a role model, a friend, a parent, and a confidant to your students.

-• The family-friendly work schedule- School routines and school holidays accommodates your family.
-If you have children, you’ll most likely be on the same day offs, which is excellent for spending time together.
-You’ll also get nearly eight weeks off each summer and paid time off in winter and spring, which you can use to develop yourself professionally, engage in your hobbies, or learn a skill.
+- Flexible work schedule: Your teaching schedule allows you more time with your family and friends.
+If you have children, you’ll most likely be on the same day off, which is excellent for spending time together.
+Also, the flexibility in how you approach your work allows for self-care and personal growth.
+For instance, You’ll also get nearly eight weeks off each summer and paid time off in winter and spring, which you can use to develop yourself professionally, engage in your hobbies, or learn a skill.

 4 Ways to Become a Teacher in No Time

-The traditional route of becoming a teacher is enrolling for a bachelor’s degree in education, which takes about four to five years.
+The traditional route to becoming a teacher is to acquire a bachelor’s degree in education, which takes about four to five years.

 This is ideal when you have a bachelor’s degree in another field and want to change your career to education.
 A one-year master’s program will help you acquire the foundational skills for education.